 Notwithstanding its mass, the Cane Corso is nimble and elegant rather than cumbersome.

 The coat is brief, thick, and gleaming, necessitating minimal upkeep.
-Standard shades comprise:
+Standard shades comprise the following:

 Black